Buying A New Snow Blower

 The Ariens Auto-Turn doesn’t use triggers.
 It automatically releases a locked differential inside the transmission when you want to make a turn.
 It’s an extremely simple system and like the power steering is built to last.
 Auto-Turn is very easy to use and requires no learning curve.
 There are no extra levers or triggers to use.
 It works really well for areas that require lots of turning and maneuvering.

 Toro is using the Auto-Turn on the SnowMaster and other units and they call it Automatic Steering.
 They have coupled it with their Personal Pace drive and it works so well that you don’t even know it is there.
 This system is as easy to use as your push mower.
 It gives you traction from both wheels when going in a straight line and automatically releases one wheel when you make a turn or zero-turn.

 What Are The Current U.S. Brands of Two-Stage Snow Blowers Sold In The U.S.?

-Ariens, Craftsman, Cub Cadet, Honda, Husqvarna, Poulan Pro, Remington, Simplicity, Snapper, Sno-Tek, Toro, Troy Bilt, Yard Machines.
+Ariens, Craftsman, Cub Cadet, Honda, Husqvarna, Poulan Pro, Remington, Columbia, Simplicity, Sno-Tek, Toro, Troy Bilt, Yard Machines.
 Any other name is most likely a Chinese Import.

 Would you like to know more about the brands?
 Click Here: Which Snow Blower Brand Is Best For You?